 | 90 | 85 | 84 | 74 | 81 | 77 | 79 | 80 | 73 | 82 | 85 |

-For the full shift-wise analysis including 2025 comparison and April strategy, see the detailed Marks vs Percentile article →
+Full shift-wise analysis including April session strategy → Marks vs Percentile 2026 article

 | Percentile Target | Easy Shift | Moderate Shift | Tough Shift |